Ice hockey in Oklahoma: History

 An unlikely destination for ice hockey due to both its warm climate and modest population (28th in the nation in 2022), Oklahoma didn't have its first major ice hockey team until 1964.
-Seeking to increase its footprint in hockey's the suddenly expanding sphere of influence, the Toronto Maple Leafs established the Tulsa Oilers as a farm team in the CPHL which had started a year earlier.
+Seeking to increase its footprint in hockey's suddenly expanding sphere of influence, the Toronto Maple Leafs established the Tulsa Oilers as a farm team in the CPHL which had started a year earlier.
 The following year the Minneapolis Bruins, a subsidiary of the Boston Bruins, relocated to the state and became the Oklahoma City Blazers.
-In their first year of play the Blazers defeated Tulsa in the for the league championship and kicked off a rivalry between the two.
+In their first year of play the Blazers defeated Tulsa for the league championship and kicked off a rivalry between the two.
 The championship would remain in Oklahoma for four years, being won by one or the other during that time, but by 1970 the teams began to lose their strength.
 Once the Bruins withdrew from the Blazers in 1972, the team folded.
 Oklahoma City went without a pro team for a year before Toronto moved the Oilers to OKC and renamed them as the 'Oklahoma City Blazers'.
 Immediately following the Oilers departure, a second franchise of the same name was created.
 Though it began as an independent, it would eventually fall under the oversight of the Atlanta Flames.

 The new Tulsa team won the league title in 1976 and managed to establish itself with the community.
 The same could not be said for the new Blazers.
 After a good first season, the team declined and by 1976 the Maple Leafs cut the franchise loose as a financial drain.
 The Colorado Rockies stepped in as sponsors but the Blazers sank to the bottom of the league in 1977 and then folded.
 A year later the CHL returned to Oklahoma City with the Oklahoma City Stars.
 The team was run by the Minnesota North Stars for the first three seasons and saw some improvement in that time.
 After switching to the Calgary Flames in 1981, the team flatlined and finished 29 games under .500.
 That turned out to be the final year for the Stars, who were never able to establish the same kind of rivalry the Blazers had had with the Oilers.
 Tulsa, meanwhile soldiered on and traded one parent club for another until 1984 when the CPHL (then called the 'CHL') suspended operations along with all of its league members.